-Before getting into the technical aspects, let's take a look at the need behind all this.
+Before getting into the technical aspects, let’s take a look at the reasons behind all this.

 My iMac is the mid 2010 model.
 It’s hardware in terms of processor(3.06 GHz Intel Core i3), memory(16 GB 1333 MHz DDR3) and etc. are decent even though it’s not a fresh out of the line model but it’s storage was bottlenecking the beast inside.

 So I decided to look out for a proper option for a SSD, one that would be good for me on performance, capacity & price.
 I decided on Samsung since it’s quite available in my country and they offer good quality for the price.
 I opted for Samsung 850 EVO 500 GB.
 I could’ve got the Samsung 850 PRO 512 GB with an added 12 GB and a little bit more performance but the review I read on Anandtech convinced me that EVO should suffice for my needs.
 Therefore I discarded paying something like 200$/250$ for an increase that wasn’t quite necessary.